 How to Clean the AirPods Charging Case?

 Clean the AirPods Charging case with a microfiber cloth.
-If necessary, lightly moisten the cloth with 70% isopropyl alcohol solution.
+If necessary, lightly moisten the cloth with a 70% isopropyl alcohol solution.
 Be careful not to let liquids enter the charging ports.

 - Remove any debris from the Lightning connector with a clean and dry soft bristle brush.

 - Do not use abrasive materials to clean the AirPods Charging Case.